 At this time, Layla is only able to work with clients who are residents of Ontario and Alberta.
 Please note that Layla does not provide crisis support.
 If you or someone else is in crisis and require immediate assistance, call 911 or go to your nearest hospital emergency department.

 Our therapists draw on a range of evidence-based methods and each specializes in certain approaches.
 Most commonly, these include: cognitive behaviour therapy (CBT), dialectical behaviour therapy (DBT), emotion-focused therapy (EFT), mindfulness-based, trauma-focused, psychodynamic, and eye movement desensitization and reprocessing (EMDR).
 We certainly do not expect clients going into therapy to understand how these approaches work, and we are happy to provide them with information on these and other methods.

 No. We are happy to assist anyone with their unique challenges and goals.

 Our therapists operate out of their own location, provide sessions in-person, online, or by phone.
 Today, our therapists are located across Ontario and Alberta.
 We are continuously building out our community.

 Individual and Couples Therapy sessions are typically 50 minutes long.
 In some cases, your first session with the therapist will be a little longer.

 Therapy can range from short-term to longer term depending on the client’s case and their goals.
 This can be discussed with your therapist, and the two of you can always collaboratively assess your timeline and progression.

 Group Therapy sessions vary in length but typically range from 1.5 to 2 hours.
-Our current group programs typically last for 12 weeks.
+Our current group programs typically last for 12 or 24 weeks.